angelobattaglia/gematro/README.md

 # Fork of Gematro

 This is a fork of the popular cryptography/gematria calculator called Gematro, hosted at [gematro.com](https://gematro.com).
-This fork aims to add new ciphers as fast as possible!
-It also has no google analytics tags, meaning that it's privacy-oriented.
+This fork aims to add new ciphers as fast as possible.
+Also, it doesn’t include any Google Analytics or tracking, so it’s more privacy-friendly.

+This fork adds new ciphers quickly and

 Feel free to fork it and/or send pull requests.